CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 4. Run the script that handles the chroot
 > (cd /root/scripts_for_installing_funtoo/baseInstall/ ; sh ./Chapter-9-Chroot-Into-Funtoo.sh )

 > * The script will do the following
+>> * copy the script_for_installing_funtoo to /mnt/funtoo/root so they are available after the chroot
 >> * Mounts the /proc, /sys and /dev that were mounted in the preChroot section
 >> * From the live distro copy the resolv.conf to the /mnt/funtoo
 >> * chroot